skiadas/SoftwareDevelopmentPracticumCourse/activities/activity11-3tddWorkPlan.md

 	ANSWERSPACE
 	ANSWERSPACE

-3. **With your coding partner**, decide on the first 1-3 tests that you will need to write to drive the implementation of the class.
+3. **With your coding partner**, decide on the first 1-2 tests that you will need to write to drive the implementation of each needed class for your feature.

 	Write down names for these tests.

 	When thinking of what tests to write, remember the strategies discussed so far: